-Working with public, private, and non-profit sector collaboration; utilizing local academic and organizational institutional knowledge; as well as with neighboring communities is nothing new for Columbus.
-This experience will be leveraged to implement plans, policies and agreements to put the necessary planning and training in place for a successful climate action plan to achieve carbon neutrality for the communities that will be thriving here in 2050.
+Working with public, private, and nonprofit sector collaboration, utilizing local academic and organizational institutional knowledge, as well as with neighboring communities is nothing new for Columbus.
+This experience will be leveraged to implement further plans, policies and agreements to put the necessary tools and training in place for successful climate action to achieve carbon neutrality for the community members that will be thriving here in 2050.

-- 1. Empower a Community of Climate Leaders
+- 1. Empower a community of climate leaders

-- 2. Develop a Clean Energy Economy
+- 2. Develop a clean energy economy

-- 3. Enhance Partnerships for Preparedness Efforts
+- 3. Enhance partnerships for preparedness efforts